CBravoR/AdvancedAnalyticsLabs/README.md

 ## Deep Learning

 8. [Introduction to Keras and Shallow ANN](notebooks/python/Lab_7_Keras_and_Shallow_Neural_Networks.ipynb): Gentle introduction to Keras and Tensorflow.
+Updated to Tensorflow 2.0.

 9. [Embeddings](notebooks/python/Lab_8_Embeddings.ipynb): How to calculate embedding layers, and how to use pre-trained embeddings.
 Currently uses Facebook's [fasttext library](https://fasttext.cc/).
+Updated to Tensorflow 2.0.

 10. [1D CNN and Keras' Model API](notebooks/python/Lab_9_ConvNets_for_Text_Analytics.ipynb): Intro to CNN, and how to use Keras' Model API.
 Also contains an implementation of [Kim et al. (2014)](https://arxiv.org/abs/1408.5882) CNN for text analytics.